fenceFoil/door-personality/README.md

 # After this, only run the python scripts as sudo
 ```

-Create a file using `nano /etc/boto.cfg`:
+Create a file using `nano /etc/boto.cfg` and the credentials for your aws user `gppde`:

 ```
 [Credentials]